Globalni oftalmološki laseri: Uloga umjetne inteligencije i strojnog učenja u njezi očiju

 One of the key applications of AI and ML in ophthalmology lasers is in the field of refractive surgery.
 These technologies can analyze preoperative data, such as corneal topography and wavefront measurements, to determine the optimal treatment plan for each patient.
 This personalized approach enhances the precision and safety of procedures like LASIK, leading to improved visual outcomes and patient satisfaction.

-O: Vještačka inteligencija se odnosi na razvoj kompjuterskih sistema koji mogu obavljati zadatke koji obično zahtevaju ljudsku inteligenciju, kao što su vizuelna percepcija, prepoznavanje govora i donošenje odluka.
+O: Umjetna inteligencija odnosi se na razvoj računalnih sustava koji mogu obavljati zadatke koji obično zahtijevaju ljudsku inteligenciju, kao što su vizualna percepcija, prepoznavanje govora i donošenje odluka.

 A: Machine learning is a subset of AI that focuses on the development of algorithms and statistical models that enable computers to learn from and make predictions or decisions based on data.